jiayihu/chattina/README.md

 #Chattina *Work still in progress*

 An MVC Chat, built in vanilla Javascript for fun and learning.
 No JQuery/MV* Framework dependency, whereas tiny libraries are used to accomplish specific tasks.

+Focus on learning how a web application works.

->This is not meant to be used for any production since it doesn't provide polyfills to old browsers.
+>NOTICE: This is not meant to be used for any production since it doesn't provide polyfills to old browsers.
 I'm using for instance CSS Flexbox and Viewport units.

 ##Main libraries used:
  - [Page.js](https://github.com/visionmedia/page.js) for routing and hash management